Contents

 These SFIs identify the financial responsibilities, which apply to everyone working for the trust.
 They do not provide detailed procedural advice.
 These statements should therefore be read in conjunction with the detailed departmental and financial procedure notes.
 The director of finance and estates must approve all financial procedures.

-Should any difficulties arise regarding the interpretation or application of any of the SFIs then the advice of the director of finance and estates must be sought before acting.
+Should any difficulties arise regarding the interpretation or application of the SFIs then the advice of the director of finance and estates must be sought before acting.

 Failure to comply with standing financial instructions is a disciplinary matter which could result in dismissal.